5 Signs Your Toilet Needs to Be Replaced

 Visible Cracks

-Check the toilet bowl and tank for visible cracks.
-Even hairline cracks can grow over time and lead to significant leaks.
-If you notice water pooling around the base of your toilet, it could be a sign of a crack in the porcelain.
-Ignoring these cracks can lead to water damage and increased utility bills.
-Cracks can compromise the structural integrity of the toilet, leading to potential breakage and further water damage.
+Take a close look at your toilet bowl and tank for any visible cracks.
+Even hairline fractures can expand over time and eventually cause significant leaks.
+If you notice water pooling around the base of your toilet, a crack in the porcelain is a likely culprit.
+Left unchecked, cracks compromise the toilet’s structural integrity and can lead to water damage, higher utility bills, and potential breakage.

 Frequent Leaks

-Constant leaks from the toilet, especially if they are coming from the base, often indicate structural damage that cannot be easily repaired.
-A slow, barely noticeable leak can result in a water loss of over 4,000 litres annually.
-Whereas, constant and visible leaks can waste more than 96,000 litres each year.
+Persistent leaks from the toilet, particularly from the base, often point to structural damage that simple repairs cannot fix.
+A slow, barely noticeable leak can waste over 4,000 liters of water per year.
+Constant, visible leaks can waste more than 96,000 liters each year.

-A new toilet can prevent water waste and potential damage to your bathroom floor.
-If you see any signs of cracking, it’s crucial to replace the toilet promptly to avoid further damage.
-Continuous leaks can also contribute to mould growth and other water-related issues in your home.
+A new toilet eliminates that waste and protects your bathroom floor from ongoing damage.
+If you spot any signs of cracking, replacing the toilet promptly is the best way to prevent mold growth and other water-related problems in your home.

 3. Wobbly Toilet